 Your Vegetable Soup Secrets

-A healthy diet is one of the secrets towards a disease-free life.
+A healthy diet is one of the secrets to a disease-free life.
 Eating more vegetables is long-lived medical advice for a healthy diet.
 In fact, meals rich in veggies have been tied to reduced risks of heart attack, high blood pressure, strokes, cognitive decline, macular degeneration, digestive tract cancers among other health benefits.

 Retaining as many vitamins as possible